McIlwain-Laboratory/CIV-CyTOF/README.md

 Script #6: CIV_alluvial_plots_V5.R (for Fig 3A)

 Description: Generates alluvial plots to visualize the distribution of cell populations across tissue types, vaccine groups, and stimulations.
-Filters for stimulation "P," calculates mean frequencies, and corrects values for nested cell populations (e.g., B cells, CD4T, CD8T).
+Filters for stimulation "U," calculates mean frequencies, and corrects values for nested cell populations (e.g., B cells, CD4T, CD8T).
 The corrected data is then used to produce an alluvial plot, where flow represents the mean frequencies, scaled and color-coded by tissue type, vaccine group, and cell population.

 Script #7: CIV_comp_bw_tissues_freq_V6 (for Fig 3B)